Ada-Developers-Academy/core-unit-2/intro-to-web-development/intro-to-clients-servers-http.md

 - The **web server** is a server that hosts a website, such as Facebook.com or Instagram.com, and all of its server data and logic
 - The client sends requests to the web server about getting data or changing data on the website
 - The web server then sends responses to the client about the requested data or the requested change
+- This cycle of interaction and communication between client and server makes up the request-response cycle

 ### !callout-info